fredhutchio/inkscape-tutorial/README.md

 ## Alignment
 * Control-shift-A, and try options.
 * Note the "Relative to" menu!
+* You can also align control nodes for paths.
 * Aligning text is different than lining up objects: use the special text alignment buttons.

 ## Groups